Covariant holographic negativity from the entanglement wedge in AdS$_3/$CFT$_2$: Rotating BTZ black hole

 We now use the proposal described in eq. (\ref{cov-neg-proposal}) to determine the covariant holographic negativity for the mixed state of two disjoint interval (in proximity) in the dual $CFT_{1+1}$ as follows

-We observe that apart from the constant, the above result matches with the corresponding $CFT_{1+1}$ replica result \cite{Malvimat:2018ood} and is independent of the UV cut of{}f $\epsilon$.
-As earlier the covariant holographic entanglement negativity decouples into $ {\cal E}_L $ and $ {\cal E}_R $ with the left and right moving inverse temperatures $ \beta_{+} $ and $ \beta_{-} $ respectively \cite{Eisler_2014}.

-Note that the covariant holographic entanglement negativity for the two disjoint intervals in proximity from eq. (\ref{neg-non-ext-disj}) may also be obtained from an earlier holographic proposal \cite{Malvimat:2018ood} which involves the combination of bulk extremal curve anchored on respective intervals and their combinations.
+As earlier it is observed that the above result matches with the corresponding $CFT_{1+1}$ replica result \cite{Malvimat:2018ood} upto a constant and is independent of the UV cut of{}f $\epsilon$.
+Once more the covariant holographic entanglement negativity decouples into $ {\cal E}_L $ and $ {\cal E}_R $ with the left and right moving inverse temperatures $ \beta_{+} $ and $ \beta_{-} $ respectively \cite{Eisler_2014}.
+Note that the covariant holographic entanglement negativity for the two disjoint intervals in proximity from eq. (\ref{neg-non-ext-disj}) may also be obtained modulo the constant from an earlier holographic proposal in \cite{Malvimat:2018ood} which involves the combination of bulk extremal curve anchored on respective intervals and their combinations.
 This proposal is described as follows

-Here $ {\cal L}_{\gamma}^{ext} $ represents the length of the bulk extremal curves homologous to the intervals and their combinations in the dual $CFT_{1+1}$.
-We observe that as earlier the algebraic sum of the lengths of the extremal curves is also twice the minimal wedge cross section for the case of disjoint intervals.
-Once again this demonstrates the equivalence of the two proposals for the $AdS_3/CFT_2$ scenario and may be expressed in a compact form as follows
+where $ {\cal L}_{\gamma}^{ext} $ represents the length of the bulk extremal curves homologous to the intervals and their combinations in the dual $CFT_{1+1}$.